StephLin/LIO-SEGMOT/README.md

 the Hsinchu dataset as SE-SSD does in the KITTI dataset, we need to use a more strict criterion for the detection constraint in the tightly-coupled detection factor checks (by decreasing $\varepsilon^\prime$ from 26.0 to 19.0).
 This points out the first limitation of LIO-SEGMOT.

-This points out the first limitation of LIO-SEGMOT.
-That is, covariance matrices related to object detections (mainly hyperparameters in the hierarchical criterion) are required to be adjusted according to the stability of object detections.
+That is, covariance matrices and thresholds related to object detections (mainly hyperparameters in the hierarchical criterion) are required to be adjusted according to the stability of object detections.
 Despite it affects generalization capability of the proposed method, we believe that the problem can be mitigated with the breakthrough of the domain adaptation for 3-D object detection.

 The second limitation of LIO-SEGMOT is related to the motion model of tracking objects.
 If an object does not move at constant velocity, LIO-SEGMOT may